 - College of Law

-Professor Barich is a licensed patent attorney who specializes in developing powerful patent portfolios for clients and then using the patent portfolios to extract value from competitors.
-He has been involved in prosecuting more than 700 patent applications before the U.S. Patent and Trademark Office (PTO) and in countries around the world.
+Professor Barich is a licensed Intellectual Property (IP) attorney who specializes in developing powerful IP portfolios for clients and then using the IP portfolios to extract value from competitors.
+He has been involved in prosecuting more than 1200 patent applications and numerous trademark applications before the U.S. Patent and Trademark Office (PTO) and in countries around the world.
 Additionally, based on patent portfolios that he helped create, he has been involved in numerous successful licensing/settlement efforts yielding millions of dollars to clients.
-Professor Barich also evaluates the intellectual property of competitors and potential investments, acquisitions, or licensees, as well as performing pre-market patent product clearances.
+Professor Barich also evaluates the intellectual property of competitors and potential investments, acquisitions, or licensees, as well as performing pre-market patent and trademark clearances.

 Professor Barich earned bachelor's and master's degrees in electrical engineering from the University of Illinois at Urbana-Champaign before earning his J.D. at Boston College Law School.
-He then returned to the midwest to practice at McAndrews, Held & Malloy, Ltd., an intellectual property specialty firm based in Chicago, where he is currently a shareholder.
+He then returned to the midwest to practice at a large IP specialty firm in Chicago for 15 years before forming his own firm, Barich IP Law Group.

 Sanjiv Chopra has worked in the technology industry for thirteen years in various Engineering and Management roles.
 Sanjiv has co-founded two technology startups and has served as a consultant to various others.
 Since 2001 he has been employed as chief operating officer of Intersymbol Communications, Inc. Intersymbol is a venture-backed technology company developing disruptive, mixed signal integrated circuits for optical communications industry.
 Prior to Intersymbol Sanjiv was the co-founder and Executive Vice President of CapacityWeb, Inc, a venture backed supply chain technology company.
 From 1991-1997 he worked in Silicon Valley, California for Integrated Device Technology (NASDAQ: IDTI) developing semiconductor integrated circuit products for the personal computer and communications industry.
 Some of these products are used as memory and control chips in networking equipment shipped globally.